v0.0.0 — Python 3.13+ · Vulkan 1.2+

 Everything you need, nothing you don't

 Four packages.
 No framework lock-in.
-Use the full Python ecosystem — numpy for math, any library from PyPI, standard debugging tools.
+Use the full Python ecosystem — any library from PyPI, standard debugging tools, your existing workflow.

 🐍